AMENDED CONSTITUTION AND BY-LAWS

 f.
 Sponsoring and assisting in the creation and development of youth organizations and youth activity for families of its members and others in the Sephardic community;

 g.
-Operating and administering a cemetery in or about the City of Seattle for the members of this organization and others who might qualify under the requirements of the Orthodox Jewish religion to be buried there.
+Operating and administering cemeteries in or about the City of Seattle for the members of this organization and others who might qualify under the requirements of the Orthodox Jewish religion to be buried there.

 ARTICLE II